 Grain Free Flours: I use arrowroot flour as a grain free thickener and coconut flour for making many of the grain free recipes provided on this blog.
 Sprouted almonds and other nuts also make great flour for baking when finely ground.

-Sprouted Grains: Sprouted flour is ideal for cookies and quick breads.
+Sprouted Pasta and Grains: Sprouted flour is ideal for cookies and quick breads.
 I used to have to sprout all my grain myself, but thankfully, sprouted grain and sprouted grain flours can be purchased online eliminating the need for this time intensive process.

 Oats and Other Grains: Oats are often heat-treated prior to grinding into flour or rolled for oatmeal which can inactivate heat-sensitive food enzymes while leaving enzyme inhibitors like phytic acid intact.
 Sprouting oats eliminates this problem as they are untreated.
 Simply grind them on a coarse setting in a grain grinder, soak and cook as usual.